Fri. Dec 6th, 2024

 After a few months, you’ll notice your compost pile turning into a rich, dark, crumbly material with a pleasant earthy smell.
 This is your nutrient-dense compost, ready to be added to your garden soil.
 Your plants will love the boost of nutrients, and you’ll love the lush, healthy growth it promotes.

-adding egg shells and egg cartons to your compost is a simple and effective way to recycle kitchen waste, enrich your compost, and ultimately, your garden.
+adding egg shells and cartons to your compost is a simple and effective way to recycle kitchen waste, enrich your compost, and ultimately, your garden.
 It’s a practice I’ve found to be incredibly rewarding, and I hope you will too.

 Join the Discussion